 How often should I change my toothbrush?

 Adults and children should change their toothbrush every 3 months because they become worn out and are not as effective as they once were.
-Exceptions to this would be if you were using an electric toothbrush, and the manufacturer states otherwise.
-Some electric rechargable toothbrushes have very good brush heads that only need to be changed every 6 months.
+Exceptions to this would be if the manufacturer of your electric toothbrush states otherwise.
+Some rechargeable electric toothbrushes have very good brush heads that only need to be changed every 6 months.
 If you have gum disease, you should change your toothbrush every 4 - 6 weeks because bacteria can harbour in the bristles.
 You should always rinse your toothbrush out with hot water after every use and change it after you have been sick.